Joy-Anna Duggar And Fiance Austin Dominate Facebook As Wedding Date Approaches But Skips Sibling’s Birthday

 The only siblings of Joseph in attendance was Jana, the 27-year-old unmarried Duggar girl, and Josie, who just turned eight this past December.

-But, from her profile on Duggar family blog, it sounds like Joy-Anna is right on the track of achieving her future plans.
+However, from her profile on Duggar family blog, it sounds like Joy-Anna is right on the track of achieving her plans.
 In the section of Family Scrapbook, the 19-year-old Duggar talks about what she hopes to do with her life, saying that she wants to focus on “Missions, Politics, and be[coming] a wife & mother some day.”

 It sounds like she knows exactly what she wants to do and how she will get to do them!